oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

 Furthermore, if you want to have a restarted JRF domain access updates to the infrastructure database that the domain made at an earlier time, the restarted domain must be supplied a wallet file that was obtained from a previous run of the domain, as discussed in [Reusing an RCU database]({{< relref "/userguide/managing-domains/model-in-image/reusing-rcu.md" >}}).

-Assuming you have an RCU database that's running and initialized, here are the specific Model in Image requirements:
+Here are the required settings for Model in Image JRF domains:

 - Set `configuration.model.domainType` to `JRF`.

 - Set `configuration.opss.walletPasswordSecret` to reference a secret that defines a `walletPassword` key.
 This is used to encrypt the domain's OPSS wallet file.
+This is a required field for JRF domains.

 - Set `configuration.opss.walletFileSecret` to reference a secret that contains your domain's OPSS wallet file in its `walletFile` key.
 This assumes you have an OPSS wallet file from a previous start of the same domain.
 It enables a restarted or migrated domain to access its RCU database information.
 For more information, see [Reusing an RCU database between domain deployments]({{< relref "/userguide/managing-domains/model-in-image/reusing-rcu.md" >}}).
+This is an optional field for JRF domains, but must always be set if you want a restarted or migrated domain to access its RCU database information.

 - Set the `configuration.introspectorJobActiveDeadlineSeconds` introspection job timeout to at least 300.
-This is needed because domain home creation takes a considerable amount of time the first time a JRF domain is created (due to initializing the domain's RCU database tables), and because Model in Image creates your domain home for you using the introspection job.
+This is in an optional field but is needed because domain home creation takes a considerable amount of time the first time a JRF domain is created (due to initializing the domain's RCU database tables), and because Model in Image creates your domain home for you using the introspection job.

 - Define an `RCUDbInfo` stanza in your model.
 Access to an RCU database requires defining a `RCUDbInfo` stanza in your model's `domainInfo` stanza with the necessary information for accessing the domain's schema within the database.
 Usually this information should be supplied using a secret that you deploy and reference in your domain resource's `configuration.secrets` field.
 Here's an example `RCUDbInfo` stanza: